77Vincent/toggling/README.md

 ```

 ##### excluded: String
-* Elements that will be excluded from triggering the event
+* Element that will be excluded from triggering the event
+* Only accept one selector.
 * Will be only looked for elements that either are adjacent or descendant to the trigger element.

 ##### handler: Function